michaelli00/MUSC361/notes.md

         - Ballet highlights that the music is a **ritual**, not a **story**
         - Previous ballets were sexualized (provocative clothing), *Rite of Spring* isn't sexualized
         - Important to note that this was a interdisciplinary work (dance and music).
 However, because of the loud protest in the premiere, the audience only saw the dance.

+## Boulangers

+Nadia Boulanger "Heures ternes" ("Idle hours")

+- Setting of Maeterlinck poem.
+Uses a lot of **symbolism**: rejects realism
+- Has a lot of chromatic and whole-tone harmonies

+Nadia worked to make Stravinsky's music more famous

+- Advertised Stravinsky composing/writing style
+- Not only composed, but helped other composers become famous (pedagogical)

+Lili Boulanger "D'un matin de printemps" ("Of a spring morning")

+- Orchestration finished by Nadia
+- Contrasts with *Rite of Spring*.
+The Rite was a more raw music with minimal adornment (contrasting the Impressionist movement)

+**Impressionism**: emphasis on color, texture; detached observation (anti-Romantic/expressionist)

+Nadia Boulanger

+- Moved away from modernist composition to Modernist pedagogy
+- Modernist collaboration (worked with Stravinsky on his works)

+  - Was against Schoenberg's writing

+- Modernist perfomer (conductor and pianist)

+## Stravinsky Goes in a Different Direction

+Octet was

+- anti-emotive
+- pro-objective
+- anti-interpretation (e.g. no rubato or dynamics)
+- pro-execution (performers are automatas operating directions)

+### How Stravinsky Got Here

+Blames how poorly the *Rite of Spring* premeire went b/c of choreography.
+Also influenced by WWI

+Began reconstructing his previous works (e.g. *Firebird*), removing programmatic idea in his works.
+Claimed that his works are purely musical rather than programmatic

+- Became anti-folklore, claiming that the *Rite* wasn't based on Russian folklore
+- Became pro-cosmopolitan, Parisian
+- Moves towards quasi-tonal (focus on neo-classicism)